Rabbits

 Rabbits are a highly intelligent species.
 They are very aware of their surroundings, their groups and their human companions.
 They thrive on interaction.
 They often initiate play with other rabbits, pets or people.

-Rabbits are very quiet animals and do not vocalise much, unless in extreme terror and pain, which would sound like a high-pitched scream.
+Rabbits are very quiet animals and do not vocalise much, unless in extreme terror and pain, when they emit a high-pitched scream.
 Their behaviour, from joy to terror to hunger or pain is obvious through physical observation of their body language or their grimace.

 For example, fear in a rabbit is demonstrated by crouching motionless with feet beneath the body, head extended, ears flattened and eyes bulging.
 Inquisitiveness is seen with the head extended and ears pointing forwards.

-However, the most noticeable behaviour is the “binky”, which is a leap in the air with legs stretched out.
+However, the most noticeable behaviour is the "binky", which is a leap in the air with legs stretched out.
 This is a sure sign of happiness.